 It still works like a Fitbit, so it'll track daily activity, workout sessions, automatically log sleep, and there are even some smartwatch-style features too.

-Read this: Best smartwatches to buy in 2017
+Read this: Best smartwatches to buy

 At $129, it's priced at around the same as the Fitbit Alta and a little cheaper than the Fitbit Charge 2, so it's going up against the biggest players in the fitness tracking business.
 The decision to embrace heart rate is not a major surprise, especially when Mio's previous devices, the Fuse and Alpha, were all about the BPM readings.